londayoung/liftoff-assignments/P2-Project_Outline/README.md

 Thymeleaf

 ## Need to learn
-I will need to learn how to allow for user logins.
+I will need to learn how tto implement a user login.
 I will also need to learn more front end development, and possibly linkage to a public API.

 ### Project Tracker
 https://trello.com/b/XCEhYXQS/anxiety-management-app